Table of Contents

 - This Posture tones up abdominal organs and muscles.
 As a result, the functions of the organs are improved.

-- It strengthens shoulders and upper chest regions.
+- Besides, it strengthens the shoulders and upper chest regions.

-- This Posture improves the functions of Thyroid, Thymus, and Adrenal glands.
+- This Posture improves the functions of the Thyroid, Thymus, and Adrenal glands.

-- The practice burns the fat around the stomach and helps to maintain the weight.
+- Also, the practice burns the fat around the stomach and helps to maintain weight.

-- This practice activates the Kundalini.
-It is good for the activation of lower energy centres like Root chakra, Sacral chakra , and Solar Plexus Chakra.
-It also helps in the activation of throat Chakra.
+- Above all, this practice activates the Kundalini.
+It is good for the activation of lower energy centers like Root chakra, Sacral Chakra, and Solar Plexus Chakra.
+It also helps in the activation of the Throat Chakra.